nZeloT/PFHSim/res/QualityConcept.md

 A machine has a production quality which can be increased by upgrading it.

 * Wall:
-Each concrete object of a wall, which has a WallType, has an individual quality-value that is influenced by the WallType’s quality factor and the machine’s quality factor.
-A wall’s quality will be calculated as follows:
+Each concrete object of a wall has a quality-value that is influenced by the basic WallType's quality factor and the average of all machine's quality factor being able to build the respective walltype.
+A wall's quality will be calculated as follows:
-WallQuality = WallTypeQuality * MachineQuality
+WallQuality = BasicWallTypeQuality * AverageMachineQualityOfRespectiveMachines (excluding the machines being in an upgrade) Consequently, two walls of the same walltype, always have the same quality factor.
+Therefore, an average-calculation-method in the enterprise's production-house is required in order to determine the average quality factor of a specific walltype.
+Furthermore, each round the average wall-quality must be calculated anew.

-* PFHouse:
+* NOT PFHouse:
-When the market orders a PFHouse of a given offer,  - just like the wall - each PFHouse has an individual quality, that results from the walls’ quality used to build the PFHouse: wall-quality = (Sum of all WallQualities used in this one pfhouse)
+The quality of a pfhouse is similar to the quality determined in the Offer.

 * Offer:
-For this procedure, an average-calculation-method in the enterprise’s warehouse is required in order to determine the average quality factor of a specific walltype.
-This average number is needed in the offer which then stores the average quality of a later created PFHouse.
-With this offer-quality-value the sales market classes can operate.
+The offer-quality-value is needed for the sales market calculations.
+The sum of the quality of all walls chosen for the offer (of a specific walltype) ergibt the offer-quality-value.

 ####Optional:
 -	Resource